 Suzanne was brought up in Pennsylvania in a family where art was very important – her mother and two sisters are accomplished artists in watercolors or pastels.
 She was educated at Penn State University and Tyler School of Art where she studied Art, Design and Art History, graduating with a Bachelor’s in Fine Art.
 Suzanne also studied with prominent artists such as Janet Walsh (floral painting), Tom Lynch and Stephen Quiller (landscapes), Margaret Huddy (color theory), and Susan Abbott (design theory).Suzanne combines her realism with elements of design for she believes “a painting is only as good as its design”.
 Subject matter is secondary to the medium for Suzanne, as she loves painting any subject.
 For her, the act of creating a painting may have surprising and interesting results as the picture evolves under her brushes.
-Her understanding of color theory is acute and she uses it to produce subtle variations in mood and with a limited palette she can produce harmonious results.
+Her understanding of color theory is acute and she uses it to produce subtle variations in mood and with a limited palette.

 Watercolor Class Recommended Supply List (All available from Cheap Joe’s Catalogue 1-800-227-2788; website: www.cheapjoes.com )